 Intemperance is one of the lesser known risks of hypnosis.
 It comes into play not when things go wrong, but when everything seemingly goes right.

 There can be many wants and desires tied up with fantasies of hypnosis, and realizing these desires and "having control" can be intoxicating, especially if you have very little power over your outside circumstances.
 Likewise, your partner may have anxieties and responsibilities that hypnosis can lift off their shoulders.
-There is a temptation to avoid uncomfortable feelings or situations by doing hypnosis more, and using hypnosis as an escape.
-You may try to master hypnosis completely, or your partner may attempt to remain in hypnosis forever.
-This is unhealthy, and it rarely ends well.
+There is a temptation to avoid uncomfortable feelings or situations by doing hypnosis more, and using hypnosis to excess.

 Feelings are important, and should be brought out into the open and talked about, even (especially!) if it’s uncomfortable to do so, and even if it means slowing down or pausing for a time.
 Do one thing at a time until you’re sure you can handle that thing.